 When planning for a generation with so much spending power and influence, it might be easy to get caught up in the “what” of Gen Z marketing.
 They want eco-friendly products.
 They care about quality more than cost.
 They love Instagram-worthy moments.

-Don’t get us wrong—these sorts of snippets are vital to understanding Gen Z’s spending habits, but they fail to answer one key question: How exactly do you build brand awareness and affinity with this hard-to-reach generation?
+Don’t get us wrong—these snippets are absolutely vital to understanding Gen Z spending habits, but they fail to answer one key question: How exactly do you build brand awareness and affinity with this hard-to-reach generation?

-Don’t panic.
-The key to reaching Gen Z is right at your fingertips.
-It’s your brand.
+It's simpler than you might think, because the key to reaching Gen Z is right at your fingertips.
+It’s your own brand.

-Gen Z has grown up with a crop of self-made social media influencers who resemble themselves, and with whom they can easily interact on YouTube, Instagram, etc. These interactions have shaped the way Gen Z thinks about commerce, as 36% of Zers’ shopping habits are directly impacted by influencers.
+Gen Z has grown up alongside a crop of self-made social media influencers who resemble themselves, and with whom they can easily interact on YouTube, Instagram, TikTok.
+These interactions have shaped the way Gen Z thinks about commerce, so much so that 36% of Zers’ shopping habits are directly impacted by influencers.

 What can your brand learn from influencers, you ask?
 Authenticity.
 Approachability.
 Responsiveness.
 Unlike previous generations, Gen Z wants to do more than just consume.
 They want to collaborate.
 They want their voices to be heard and their ideas to be shared.
 And what better platform is there than a brand they already know and love?

 How your brand goes about this is entirely up to you.
 You might run a design contest (if given the chance, 44% of Gen Zers would submit product design ideas for their favorite brands).
 You might host an event (38% would attend an event hosted by a brand).
 Or you might simply ask them for brand-related creative ideas (36% would submit digital content for a brand).
 Whatever you do, start taking notes from brands who do it right.
 Let’s take Nasty Gal, for example.